 5 stars (2 ratings)

-Ready within minutes, these 3-ingredient strawberry popsicles are the ultimate summer refreshment.
+Prepped and ready for the freezer within minutes, these 4-ingredient strawberry popsicles are the ultimate summer treat.
+So refreshingly irresistible, these popsicles are going to be a hit!
 Naturally sweetened and full of sweet strawberry flavor, your kids will ask for them on repeat!
 PLUS.. they have a hidden veggie!

 Ingredients